 Swiftair said in a statement that the passenger jet took off from Burkina Faso at 01.17am and was supposed to land in Algiers at 05.10am, but never reached its destination.

-A satellite image showing bad weather conditions in the area overnight It said the six crew members include two pilots and four flight attendants.
+It said the six crew members include two pilots and four flight attendants.

 Mali has been the site of unrest in recent years after it fell under control of ethnic Tuareg separatists and then al Qaida-linked Islamic extremists following a military coup in 2012.